 I even sat at their pool once, which resulted in a rather awkward conversation about what my room number was, oops!

-The staff are wonderful and the gardens with the Taj peaking it’s head over the top is divine.
+The staff is wonderful and the gardens with the Taj peaking its head over the top are divine.

 8. Go shopping